elpetrou/herring_whole_genome_sequencing/Markdown/Part3.AlignToGenome.md

 ## Use Samtools to convert sam to bam, format filter for quality & alignment, and sort bame files

 I first had to install samtools on Klone, and that was a pain because I was having trouble with the version of openssl that samtools uses.
-To get around this issue, I decided to create a special conda environment for samtools.
+To get around this issue, I decided to create a special conda environment for samtools v1.12.
 This how I did it:

 ```
 # Install samtools using a conda environment (to get around the open ssl bug):